smy1/swlab/README.md

 ### 1. Merge videos
 In our projects, we often video-record children (and their parents) during the experiment.
 Before we code their behaviour, we have to process the videos (e.g., concatenate, synchronise, etc) because our video cameras store these recrdings as short clips.
    - [merge-videos.py](https://github.com/smy1/swlab/blob/main/script/merge-videos.py) This script concatenates short videos in each camera folder into a long complete video.
    - [merge-clips.py](https://github.com/smy1/swlab/blob/main/script/merge-clips.py) This script concatenates short videos which are stored in sub-folders of the camera folder.
 The sub-folders indicate the minute of the recording, e.g., a folder named "09" contains several three-second-long clips recorded at the 9th minute of the hour of experiment.
+   - [check-merge-videos.py](https://github.com/smy1/swlab/blob/main/script/check-merge-clips.py) This script adds a chunk of check-and-rename code to the _merge-videos_ script.
+When syncing the videos, I rely on the name of the videos, which contains the minute and second at which the video recording was taken.
+In some cases, there could be a video recording that started at the 59th minute (e.g., 09:59am) and the other recordings that started in the next hour (e.g., 10:00am, 10:01am, etc).
+In the _merge-videos_ script, this renaming needs to be done manually.
+With the check-and-rename chunk, Python will change the "00" in the file name to "60" so that the "59" recording is placed before the "00" recording.

 ### 2. Sync videos
 Once we have single, merged videos from each camera, we can sync and juxtapose these videos so that we see the recordings of every participant from different angles.